Bjoe60/anki-animals/README.md

 Note that `get_images()` takes three hours to run with the API call limit, so only run it if you have changed anything in `images.py`.

-To update the country information (`GBIF_output.csv`), you will have to become an invited tester for [GBIFs API SQL Downloads](https://techdocs.gbif.org/en/data-use/api-sql-downloads) and follow the instructions on that page.
+To update the country information (`GBIF_output.csv`), you will have register for [GBIFs API SQL Downloads](https://techdocs.gbif.org/en/data-use/api-sql-downloads) and follow the instructions on that page.

 ## Files
 These files were too large to upload to GitHub: